 The Universe and Resolution

-To see the real nature of conflict within the Overall Story perspective, one looks to the area upset by the initial Story Driver.
+To see the real nature of conflict within the Objective Story perspective, one looks to the area upset by the initial Story Driver.
 Whether Action or Decision, if the result upsets the natural order of the Universe, then the Domain of the efforts to resolve that conflict will reside in Universe.

 ...in the case of The Fugitive the entire movie is about the efforts to capture the main character and his efforts to escape.
 In The Shawshank Redemption, the entire story is about the nature of being incarcerated–how people deal with it, how sometimes they can’t deal with it.

-The resolution of the Overall Story Throughline brings an end to the inequity motivating conflict within a story.
+The resolution of the Objective Story Throughline brings an end to the inequity motivating conflict within a story.
 In the case of The Fugitive, apprehension of Dr. Kimball or his eventual permanent escape would fail to return equity.
 The unjust label of wife-murderer would continue to persist.

 Reducing conflict within the Universe Domain to a Situation leaves too much to personal and familiar understandings of characters in “problematic situations.”
 From the character’s perspective, yes it appears as a problematic Situation, but this is not a concern of Dramatica.